-- While the pork is baking heat a small saucepan on medium high heat.
-Add marinade and bring to a rolling boil for 10 minutes.
-Reduce heat to medium low and add cornstarch and simmer 10 more minutes.
+- While the pork is baking heat a small saucepan on medium-high heat.
+Add reserved marinade and whisk in cornstarch to a pot and bring to a simmer for 10 minutes to thicken.

 - Remove the pork from the oven.
 Turn the oven to broil and brush the sauce over the top.
 Broil for 5-6 minutes or until some caramelization starts to form.
 Flip and repeat.

-- Remove from oven let set 10 minutes.
+- Remove from oven let sit 10 minutes.
 Cut into slices.

 - Freeze any leftovers for up to three months.